UKRA-tech/website/content/people/people.md

 UKRA is run by a council selected from its members.
 We hold an annual election and also co-opt members onto council who are kind enough to volunteer to assist.

-The current UKRA Council for 2021 to 2022 are:
+The current UKRA Council for 2021 to 2022